FantasyNitroGEN/visallo/docs/GLOSSARY.md

 #Vertexium
 The open source graph database API developed along with Visallo.
 Vertexium manages storage and indexing of the data Visallo.
-More information is availabe at <a target="_new" href="http://vertexium.org/">http://vertexium.org/</a>
+More information is available at <a target="_new" href="http://vertexium.org/">http://vertexium.org/</a>

 #vertex
 A node in the graph that can have properties and edges to other vertices.